How Much Does a Bad Tattoo Cost?

 So what does that bad tattoo really cost you?
 Well, it could be $10, it could be free, or you might end up overpaying a ridiculous amount of money for it.
 But that's just the beginning.
 Imagine waking up every day and looking in the mirror at a bad tattoo.
 How would that make you feel?
 What would that do to your self esteem if you had to look at an embarrassingly bad tattoo EVERY DAY?
 I've met people who refused to go swimming, or enjoy a day at the lake, or even wear short sleeve shirts because of their bad/cheap tattoos.
 The impact it can have in your life can cost you more than just money.

 So lets explore some options.
 There's laser removal.
-I've personally never had laser removal done but I hear the pain is worse than getting tattooed.
+I've personally had laser removal done.
+Let me tell you, it hurts 10 times worse then getting tattoos.
 The cost of laser removal can range between $100-$300 per session, and take around 8-12 sessions in some cases.
 Unfortunately, not all laser removal places are created equal.
 There are scam artists in that business too.
 People who turn the laser all the way down to keep you coming back for as many sessions as possible.
 (Contact me for my recommendation on a reputable laser place in Las Vegas!)
 So now that $10 tattoo cost you upwards of $2,000 or more to remove.

 There is also the cover up option.
 Sometimes a bad tattoo can't just be fixed, it needs to be covered up with an entirely new tattoo.
 Keep in mind most cover ups end up being at least 2-3 times bigger than the original tattoo.
 You are also limited on design, placement, and color selection for the cover up.
 Unfortunately not all tattoos are coverable.